 - Step 2 Configure the fields on the Generate New Self-Signed Certificate window.
-See online help for more information about the fields and their configuration options. - Step 3 Click Generate. - Step 4 Restart all services that are affected by the regenerated certificate. - Step 5 Update the CTL file (if configured) after you regenerate the CAPF, ITLRecovery Certificates or CallManager Certificates.
+See online help for more information about the fields and their configuration options. - Step 3 Click Generate. - Step 4 Restart all services that are affected by the regenerated certificate.
+See Certificate Names and Descriptions, on page 336 for more information. - Step 5 Update the CTL file (if configured) after you regenerate the CAPF, ITLRecovery Certificates or CallManager Certificates.